xbeat/Machine-Learning/README.md

 Data Collection

 The first step in the RAG process involves gathering diverse data from various sources such as web scraping, APIs, and internal databases.
 This step ensures that the knowledge base contains a comprehensive and diverse set of information.

+## Statistics for Data Science with Python

+Introduction to Statistics for Data Science

+Statistics plays a crucial role in data science, providing the foundation for understanding and interpreting data.
+This slideshow will cover key statistical concepts and their implementation in Python, focusing on practical applications for data scientists.

 ## Raincloud Plots Visualizing Data Distributions in Python